The GFF’s Catalytic Role

 The GFF Logic Model highlights key elements of a GFF co-financed country-led process that contribute to the expected impact of improved RMNCAH-N outcomes over time.
 The GFF has developed a core set of indicators to monitor implementation of the GFF approach, considered as inputs and activities in the model, that emphasize prioritization and alignment to capitalize on efficiencies to improve transparency and accountability as well as health outcomes.
 Process monitoring includes tracking investment case development, country stakeholder engagement, health financing and the inclusion of gender and equity approaches.

-The Theory of Change highlights reforms prioritized by the country, and links them to output and outcome indicators which represent the measurable results that the reforms intend to help achieve.
+The Country Engagement Framework highlights reforms prioritized by the country, and links them to output and outcome indicators which represent the measurable results that the reforms intend to help achieve.
 By selecting a specific reform within the drop down menu, the user can see the intended results that correspond with that reform as represented by specific output and outcome indicators.
 Where implementation progress is mature and data are available for output and outcome indicators, users can click on the arrow to access results in data section below.

 Implementation Progress Data